its-jman/sequencing/README.md

+### Sequencing
+This is a WIP project conceptualized for a PhD student who needed to search for irregularities/patterns across a genome.
+Specific analysis is still TBD, but the data layer has been designed to cache complex calculations lazily and to work with a flexible data model to support any future changes.

 ## Pre-requisites

 - WARNING: There are known issues with Docker's functionality on Windows.
 It is recommended to run on MacOS or Linux machine.
-- You must have [Docker](https://docs.docker.com/docker-for-windows/) installed.
+- You must have [Docker](https://docs.docker.com/docker-for-windows/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
-- You will also need to install [Docker Compose](https://docs.docker.com/compose/install/).

 ## Running